-Join Adam Wilbert for an in-depth discussion in this video Introducing form controls, part of Access 2007: Forms and Reports in Depth.
+Join Adam Wilbert for an in-depth discussion in this video Introducing form controls, part of Access 2007: Forms and Reports.

 In this chapter, we're going to be taking a look at each of the control objects that are available to us when working with forms and reports.
 We've seen a couple of these in the last few movies, but I think it's important to explore each one individually, and see what some of the options we have when working with them.
 In this movie, we're going to take a look at the selection arrow and the label control.
 First I'm going to go up to Create tab and then click on Form Design.
 Now I want to set up this Detail section a little bit.
 By default Access displays this dot grid in the background, and when working with some of the little controls I think it's going to be a little bit difficult to see, especially if you're viewing this video on a smaller screen such an iPad or an iPhone.